datoviz/datoviz/README.md

 **⚠️ Warning:** Although Datoviz has been years in the making, it is still in its **early stages** and would greatly benefit from increased **community feedback**, particularly concerning binaries, packaging, and hardware compatibility.
 The API is still evolving, so expect regular (though hopefully minimal) **breaking changes** for now.
 The current stable version is **v0.2**, with documentation available only on GitHub.
 The `datoviz.org` website still reflects the **deprecated v0.1** documentation, it will be updated soon.

 **🕐 Roadmap.** In the medium term: increasing OS and hardware compatibility, providing more visuals, interactivity patterns, and GUI controls.
-In the long term: picking, custom visuals and shaders, nonlinear transforms, WebGPU/WebAssembly compatibility, integration with Jupyter and Qt.
+In the long term: picking, custom visuals and shaders, nonlinear transforms, WebGPU/WebAssembly compatibility, integration with IPython, Jupyter and Qt.

 <!-- SCREENSHOTS -->